 If you have extra bars, stash them in the freezer for later.
 They freeze well, and you’ll be glad to have them waiting next time you’re looking for something sweet, chocolaty, and homemade.

 CHOCOLATE CHIP BLONDIES

 2 tablespoons cornstarch

 2/3 cup plain nondairy yogurt, or silken tofu

 2/3 cup chocolate chips

 Preheat oven to 350 degrees.
-Prepare 9 x 13-inch baking pan with light coat of cooking spray, if desired.
+Line a 9 x 13-inch baking pan with parchment paper, and set aside.

 In a large bowl combine flour, cornstarch, salt, and baking powder.
 Set aside.

 In a medium bowl, combine yogurt or tofu with brown sugar and vanilla.
 Mix well, either by hand or with an electric hand mixer, until smooth.
 Add wet ingredients to flour mixture.
 Once incorporated, mix in chocolate chips.

 Spread batter evenly into the prepared pan.
 Bake for 25 to 30 minutes, until golden brown around the edges and toothpick comes out clean.
 Allow to cool.
 Cut into 1 x 2-inch bars, and serve.